A couple of years ago I bluntly asked my wife to go and get prices for liposuction.

-I was told that not every graft would hold and some would fail.
-That’s normal apparently and I would need a follow up procedure in 2-3 years time.
+Also, I was told that not every graft would hold and some would fail.
+That’s normal apparently and I would need a follow-up procedure several years after the initial procedure.

-This would be an opportunity for the surgeon to check for any failed grafts and unevenness in my hair and calculate a price for the next round of treatment.
+This would be an opportunity for the surgeon to check for any failed grafts and unevenness in my hair and calculate a new hair transplant price for the next round of treatment.

 You can find a nifty hair transplant calculator on this website, although it did underestimate the amount of grafts I needed by about 10%, it’s still worth exploring.

 Also, below you can see Norwood scale image, I believe my head is around a 3V but with slightly more loss at the crown.